simonp0420/PSSFSS.jl/docs/src/examples.md

 ````

 The above loop requires about 18 seconds of execution time on my machine.
-Compare PSSFSS results to those digitized from the dissertation figure:
+Compare PSSFSS results to those digitized from the dissertation:

 ````@example cross_on_dielectric_substrate
 col=[:red,:blue,:green]